Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 5. Dwarf trees and shrubs: Go for ornamental trees and shrubs like Japanese maples, crabapples or lemon trees, as well as dwarf conifers, junipers and pines.
 Get a big pot for these – but do make sure your roof can take the extra weight!

-6. Vines and climbers: A wonderful solution if you’d like to add some privacy to your rooftop garden, some of your best options including clematis, honeysuckle, ivy and the Virginia creeper.
+6. Vines and climbers: A wonderful solution if you’d like to add some privacy to your rooftop garden, some of your best options include clematis, honeysuckle, ivy and the Virginia creeper.

 While caring for container-grown plants on a rooftop is much like maintaining containers on the ground, there are a few rooftop idiosyncrasies to consider, before you start hauling your pots outside: